raphael-wagner/raphael-wagner.github.io/content/en/academia/teaching/index.md

 During the COVID-19 pandemic, I recorded my exercise sessions.
 If you would like to get a first impression of me teaching in the classroom, have a look at an excerpt of one the sessions I recorded back then (Analysis 1, winter semester 2020/2021, in German).

-_Problem: Zeigen Sie die folgende Aussagen mittels vollständiger Induktion.
+_Problem: Zeigen Sie die folgende Aussage mittels vollständiger Induktion.\
 Für jede natürliche Zahl $n\in\mathbb{N}$ ergibt die Summe der Quadrate der ersten $n$ natürlichen Zahlen $\frac{1}{6}n(n+1)(2n+1)$._

 <video src="exercise_excerpt.mp4" controls="controls" style="max-width: 730px;">